Wecasa Terms and Conditions

 Wecasa’s responsibility is limited to its role as operator of the Platform.
 To the extent permitted by law, Wecasa is not responsible for the provision of At-home Services by any Partner.

 Accordingly, these T&Cs do not govern the relationship between a Customer and a Partner for the provision of At-home Services.
-A separate contract is entered into between a Customer and a Partner for the provision of the At-home Services.
+A separate contract is entered between a Customer and a Partner for the provision of the At-home Services.

-3. Signing up to and Accepting the T&Cs
+3. Sign-up and Acceptance of the T&Cs

 3.1 FOR CUSTOMERS

-The Customer can create their Account and sign up to the Platform via (i) the Website, when making a Booking or by clicking on "Create my account" in the "Sign In" tab, or via the (ii) Application, when making a Booking.
+The Customer can create their Account and sign up to the Platform via (i) the Website, when making a Booking, or by clicking on "Create my account" in the "Sign In" tab, or via the (ii) Application, when making a Booking.

 3.2 FOR PARTNERS

-When signing in for the first time, the Partner must provide the following information in order to create their Account: name, surname, company registration number (if applicable), email address, date of birth, phone number, address, and field of work from the choices on offer.
-In creating the Account, the Partner confirms that they have power and capacity to create the Account and use Wecasa Services.
+When signing in for the first time, the Partner must provide the following information to create their Account: name, surname, company registration number (if applicable), email address, date of birth, phone number, address, and field of work from the choices on offer.
+In creating the Account, the Partner confirms that they have the power and capacity to create the Account and use Wecasa Services.

-4. Registration Conditions Specific to Partners.
+4. Registration Conditions Specific to Partners

-In order to finalise the creation of their Account and to be able to provide At-home Services, the Partner must provide Wecasa with the following (in addition to the information supplied when signing in for the first time and as explained in clause 3.2):
+To finalise the creation of their Account and to be able to provide At-home Services, the Partner must provide Wecasa with the following (in addition to the information supplied when signing in for the first time and as explained in clause 3.2):

 The Partner understands and accepts that Wecasa may require the Partner to participate in a phone interview and a skills validation process, specifically by taking a test.
 Wecasa can refuse to register a Partner without having to justify it to them.